 What Type of Meat to Use for Your Summer Sausage

 As I said, the type of meat you use is based on your preferences.
-Some people use a 50/50 mixture of pork and beef while some others made it of beef completely.
+Some people use a 50/50 mixture of pork and beef while some others made it of ground beef completely.

 What I personally use is a mixture of 75% beef and 25% pork and sometimes, make it completely of beef.